 Twitter can be used in several ways: Be it for building or raising awareness of your brand, entertaining your audience or providing customer service.
 As you can see, the purposes in which you can use Twitter in your digital strategy are manifold, as are the ways of effectively analyzing your Twitter efforts.
 Therefore, the next step after crafting and scheduling your tweets is to take a look at your current data i.e. your social media footprint.
 Now it becomes a bit tricky, because you not only have one option that enables you to analyze your social media footprint.
-No, there are dozens of ways of analyzing your Twitter performance.
+No, there are dozens of ways on how to analyze Twitter performance.

 How to approach Twitter Analytics: